Underwater museum

 Soko Jastreb J-21 single-seater attack jet

-Keeping our focus on the top offer and service, and with the desire to offer diverse and interesting content, we decided to place a real military plane on the seabed.
-In addition to the already existing underwater attraction, our visitors can also see a military plane.
+To enhance our offerings and provide diverse, interesting content, we decided to place a real military plane on the seabed.
+In addition to our existing underwater attractions, visitors can now explore a military plane.

 Design and development